SS Hebrides: History

 Hebrides was scrapped at Smith & Company, Port Glasgow.
 The ship's bell was in the foyer of the Harris Hotel, Tarbert for 20 years and is now on display in the lounge of the present Caledonian MacBrayne ferry MV Hebrides.

 Service

-John MacCallum operated his own routes in the area generally covered by MacBraynes.
+John McCallum operated his own routes in the area generally covered by MacBraynes.
 Hebrides provided a service to St Kilda.
 During the Second World War, she was chartered to MacBraynes, sailing between Oban and Tiree.
 She assisted at the evacuation of Soay and took part in a similar duty at St Kilda.
 In her final years, she carried cargo and livestock only on her old route from Glasgow, on alternate runs with Loch Frisa.